Int-0X7FFFFFFF/wows_recents/README.md

 - Docker installed on your machine.
 - A valid [Docker Hub](https://hub.docker.com/) account (if you wish to contribute or customize the image).
-- Properly configured PostgreSQL database (optional, but recommended).
+- Properly configured PostgreSQL database.

 ## Usage